ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 The session implements the [Identity Map Pattern](https://martinfowler.com/eaaCatalog/identityMap.html).
 If we load the same document twice in the same session, it won't be saved as two different objects.
 The first call to `Load()` will retrieve an entity from the database and save it in the identity map.
 The second call to `Load()` will simply retrieve the same entity from the identity map and will not make a call to the server.
-In the context of a session, the same document loaded twice always resolves to the same entity instance.
+In the context of a single session, the same document loaded twice always resolves to the same entity instance.
 {CODE session_usage_3@ClientApi\Session\WhatIsSession.cs /}

-This code will not throw an exception.
+The above command will not throw an exception.

 {PANEL/}